Find the Best Riding Mower Brands

 - Multi-speed: Multi-speed mowers typically have two to seven speed settings.
 These mowers are excellent for lawns with many obstacles, commercial users dealing with a wide variety of mowing situations and homeowners sharing yard care responsibility with multiple people in the household.

 The cutting path describes the blade deck size and amount of grass cut at a time.

-- 36 to 42-inch deck: This standard size riding mower deck works well for homeowners with yards up to 2 acres.
-The deck is wide enough to create an efficient mowing path but not so wide that they need to use a weed whacker to get grass near obstacles.
+- 36 to 42-inch deck: This standard size riding mower deck works well for homeowners with yards up to two acres.
+The deck is wide enough to create an efficient mowing path but not so wide that you’ll need to use a weed whacker to get grass near obstacles.

 - Custom deck size: Custom deck sizes apply to commercial mowing or specialty situations, such as golf courses.

-Riding mowers are powered by gasoline and store it in a fuel tank.
+Riding mowers are powered by gasoline, which is stored in a fuel tank.